Home » Implement BlackScholes in Python

 This code defines a black_scholes function that takes as input the current price of the underlying asset, the strike price of the option, the time until expiration, the risk-free interest rate, and the volatility.
 It uses the math and scipy.stats libraries to calculate the necessary mathematical operations and statistical distributions, respectively.
 The function returns the price of a European call option according to the Black-Scholes model.

-See also Best Copper ETFs
+See also What's a Roman Copper Coin?

 Please note that this implementation only calculates the price for a European call option and does not account for dividends.
 If you want to calculate the price for a put option or an option on a stock that pays dividends, you would need to adjust the formula accordingly.